scarlett1130/Hoodie/README.md

 The above image is a [link](https://drive.google.com/open?id=1NjwraYWxGCJA2wpwzQRHGtyMu4OZtqFu) to a video hosted on google drive.

-# The Team

-**Muhammad Usman** is a PhD candidate in the Department of Electrical Engineering and Computer Science at York University.
-He received his MSc degree in Computer Science from York University in 2016.
-His research interests include Crowd Simulation, Crowd Steering Behavior, Design Architecture Analysis in Virtual Reality, and Assistive Technologies.

-**Josh Karon** likes to think of himself as a world explorer, thanks to GIS he can do it in his PJs.
-Josh is in his final year of Geomatics Engineering at York University.
-He is passionate about spatial analysis, data visualization, and his favourite programming language is Python.

-**Jay Karon** is a 2nd Year Computer Science student, who, through his studies, has slowly been forsaking the outside world for assembly code, the command line, and data structures.
-Through GIS he hopes to discover it again.

-**Nadav Hames** is a Computer Science student, musician, and operetta fan trying to make it in the technological and musical realms.
-With GIS, he has furthered his appreciation for digital cartography to even higher elevations.

 # Installation
 To edit the app using ESRI's web builder SDK:
 * Install the SDK from [ESRI's Website](https://developers.arcgis.com/web-appbuilder/)